 9. Kids can learn with fewer distractions.

-When children are learning at home, there is far less opportunity for them to become distracted.
-There are no noisy or disrespectful classmates or other common distractions that happen in a traditional classroom.
-Moreover, homeschooling can be a lifesaver for kids who have behavioral or attention issues.
+When children are learning at home, there is far less opportunity to become distracted.
+There are no noisy or disrespectful classmates or other common distractions in a traditional classroom.
+Moreover, homeschooling can be a lifesaver for kids with behavioral or attention issues.
 This goes back to the child having the opportunity to learn at his own pace.
 This may include slowing down and taking breaks as needed.
 Easily distracted kids will often thrive in the homeschooled environment.

-10. You are able to work on behavior issues and work ethic.
+10. You can work on behavior issues and work ethic.

 It is far easier to address behavioral issues when a child is homeschooled.
-Teachers who are overseeing 20+ kids often don’t have time or energy to cater to the behavioral issues of one or two children.
+Teachers who oversee 20+ kids often don’t have time or energy to cater to the behavioral issues of one or two children.
 So the underlying causes of these issues may never be flushed out and corrected.
-Similarly, a child whose work ethic may need a little work will benefit from the personalized attention of a homeschool environment.
+Similarly, a child whose work ethic may need a little work will benefit from a homeschool environment’s personalized attention.

 11. You can teach your own values.

-Many homeschool parents choose to homeschool because they want to control the values that are being fed to their children in their learning environment.
+Many homeschool parents choose to homeschool because they want to control the values fed to their children in their learning environment.
 Christian parents often want to teach Biblical values along with traditional academic studies.
-Secular parents can make sure their kids aren’t being taught religious values they may not subscribe to.
-Whatever the case may be, these parents get to choose the underlying current of values and morals that their children are ingesting on a daily basis.
+Secular parents can make sure their kids aren’t taught religious values they may not subscribe to.
+Whatever the case may be, these parents get to choose the underlying current of values and morals that their children are ingesting daily.

 12. You can customize your own schedule.

-I am sure most homeschool families would be able to offer many more benefits to this list of why homeschooling is something to consider for your child.
-Regardless of how you choose to educate your child, having supportive and attentive parents at home make a world of difference in how well a child does in his or her formative school years.
+I am sure most homeschool families would offer many more benefits to this list of why homeschooling is something to consider for your child.
+Regardless of how you choose to educate your child, having supportive and attentive parents at home makes a world of difference in how well a child does in their formative school years.